Refined symmetry-resolved Page curve and charged black holes: A qubit model for charged black hole evaporation

 \section{A qubit model for charged black hole evaporation}

 In this section we consider a simple qubit model with conserved charges to simulate the evaporation of a charged black hole, with the assumption that the process of evaporation is unitary.
-As we mentioned in Sec.\ref{sec:intro}, based on the analysis of Hawking radiation and Schwinger effect, charged black holes do not release their charge uniformly during evaporation \cite{Hiscock:1990ex} \footnote{Here ``uniform" refers to the condition that $\frac{dQ(t)}{dM(t)} $ is approximately constant, or it does not change dramatically.}.
-As a matter of fact, during the course of evaporation the black hole may undergo different phases which depend on the initial value of black hole parameters, which has previously been revealed in \cite{Gibbons:1975kk}\cite{Hiscock:1990ex}.
-We briefly outline some useful results here: (i) For black holes with mass $M<\frac{e^2}{m}\approx 10^{18}g$, where $e$ and $m$ denote the charge and mass of a single electron respectively.
-Due to the presence of a strong electric field at the horizon, they can not possess even one electron for a reasonable length of time. (ii) For $M < \frac{e}{m^2} \approx 10^5M_{\odot}$, where $M_\odot$ denotes the mass of the Sun, if the charge $Q$ is of a magnitude similar to $M$, the Schwinger effect will be strong, resulting in the rapid discharge of the black hole. (iii) For $M> 2\times10^7M_{\odot}$, then the configuration space $(M,Q)$ may be divided into two regions according to the characteristics of evaporation: the ``charge dissipation zone" and the ``mass dissipation zone" \cite{Hiscock:1990ex}.
-In the ``charge dissipation zone" where the charge-to-mass ratio of the black hole $Q/M$ is close to one, then the black hole loses charges by Schwinger effect with a rate $dQ(t)/dM(t)>Q(t)/M(t)$ such that the ratio $Q(t)/M(t)$ becomes smaller as time $t$ goes by.
-On the other hand, in the ``mass dissipation zone" where the ratio $Q/M$ is relatively small, then the black hole loses charges with a low rate $dQ(t)/dM(t)<Q(t)/M(t)$.
-Thus the ratio $Q(t)/M(t)$ becomes larger with the evaporation.
-In particular, if a charged black hole starts to evaporate from certain region within the ``mass dissipation zone", its electric charge may remain nearly unchanged until more than half of its mass loses.
-Only when the mass decreases to an order similar to the charge (in natural units), significant charge release begins and the black hole enters ``charge dissipation zone".
+As we mentioned in Sec.\ref{sec:intro}, based on the analysis of Hawking radiation and Schwinger effect, charged black holes do not release their charge uniformly during evaporation \cite{Hiscock:1990ex} \footnote{Here ``uniform" refers to the condition that $\frac{dQ(t)}{dM(t)} $ is approximately constant, or at least it does not change dramatically.}.
+As a matter of fact, during evaporation the black hole may undergo different phases which depend on the black hole mass $M$ and electric charge $Q$, which has previously been revealed in \cite{Gibbons:1975kk}\cite{Hiscock:1990ex}\footnote{For black holes with mass $M<\frac{e^2}{m}\approx 10^{18}g\ll M_{\odot}$, where $e$ and $m$ denote the charge and mass of a single electron respectively.
+Due to the presence of a strong electric field at the horizon, they can not possess even one electron for a reasonable length of time; for black holes with mass $M < \frac{e}{m^2} \approx 10^5M_{\odot}$, if the charge $Q$ is of a magnitude similar to $M$, the Schwinger effect will be strong, resulting in the rapid discharge of the black hole.}.
+Specifically, for the situations that are of primary interest in this paper, when $M> 2\times10^7M_{\odot}$, where $M_\odot$ denotes the mass of the Sun, the configuration space $(M,Q)$ may be divided into two regions according to the characteristics of evaporation: the ``mass dissipation zone" and the ``charge dissipation zone" \cite{Hiscock:1990ex}.
+When the charge-to-mass ratio of the black hole $Q/M$ is much less than one and $M$ is large, the black hole will be in the ``mass dissipation zone", then the black hole loses charges with a low rate $dQ(t)/dM(t)<Q(t)/M(t)$.
+Thus the ratio $Q(t)/M(t)$ becomes large as time $t$ goes by.
+On the other hand, when $Q/M$ is relatively close to one and $M$ is small, the black hole will be in the ``charge dissipation zone", then the black hole loses charges by Schwinger effect with a rate $dQ(t)/dM(t)>Q(t)/M(t)$ such that the ratio $Q(t)/M(t)$ becomes small with the evaporation.
+As a result, if a charged black hole starts to evaporate from a certain region within the ``mass dissipation zone", its electric charge may remain nearly unchanged until more than half of its mass is lost.
+Only when the mass decreases to an order similar to the charge (in natural units), does significant charge release begin and the black hole enters the ``charge dissipation zone"\footnote{This process can be observed in Fig.2 of \cite{Hiscock:1990ex}}.
 Therefore, we conclude that the non-uniform release of charge is a common phenomenon during the evaporation of charged black holes.
-Next we apply a micro-level qubit model to simulate the evaporation of a charged black hole and propose refined rules to describe the charge release with a non-uniform rate, and investigate how the Page curve in this scenario differs from that evaluated in the case with completely random states.
+Next, we apply a micro-level qubit model to simulate the evaporation of a charged black hole and propose refined rules to describe the charge release with a non-uniform rate, and investigate how the Page curve in this scenario differs from that evaluated in the case with completely random states.